sifonezzz/ScanStation/README.md

 * **Desktop Shortcut**: If you wish to create a desktop shortcut, a utility for this is available at the bottom of the **Settings** screen.

+- If you are pulling from a repository with progress, you may need to use the heal button (+) to regenerate empty folders.

 ---

 ## Usage